ChrisEssery/group-project/Portfolio/System_Implementation.md

  * [Background.component.css](https://github.com/ChrisEssery/group-project/blob/dev/src/app/start-page/background/background.component.css).
 Add information

- The following code was used to make the screen responsive to different variations in screen size.
+ The following code was used to make the screen responsive to different variations in screen size, including mobile responsiveness.
+This was important as we were aware that some users would want to access and view their profile and the leaderboard using their smartphones and/or tablets.

  ```
  @media screen and (max-width:1024px) {